gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 An illustration of attention mechanism at play for a translation task.
 Notice how each word(or token) can attend to different parts of the sequence, forward or backward.
 [Source](https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html)

+trim below, and keep here, let all above be shift to preliminary.
 However, the information about the position of the token in the sequence is lost in this mechanism.
 This is because each token is interacting with all other tokens in the sequence, and thus making it difficult for the transformer to understand the positioning of each token.
 This doesn’t happen in traditional networks such as RNNs or  LSTMs, as they process each token at a time and thus the auto-regressive relationship enables it to learn about the occurence of a token in the sequence.

 (If you are thinking about why positional information is important in the first place, take a translation task for example.
 You wouldn’t want your translated sentence to be all jumbled up and consisting of keywords all around the place!
 [The original paper](https://arxiv.org/abs/1706.03762) has an ablation study which empirically confirms this)

 Literature uses several methods for encoding this position information.
 In one such method, each position in the input sequence is given a unique embedding vector, which is added to the token embeddings.
 This explicitly tells the transformer the position of each token.
 Other methods rely on using “relative” positional information by encoding the relative distances between them.
 This means the model knows how far apart any two tokens are in the sequence.
 All these methods are shown to give good results.
 We won’t go into the details here, as there are several amazing articles and resources on the web which explain this.